WE DO GROW HERE

 Cotton has been grown in Australia since the 1850s.
 Back then, it was nothing to write home about from a quality or quantity perspective and looked nothing like the industry does now.
 Genetically modified (GM) cotton seeds were introduced to commercial growers in Australia in 1996 after a 6 year long trial period.
 (Agricultural Biotechnology Council of Australia)

 Since then, the crop has been tweaked (literally GM traits are added or removed as required) by CSIRO scientists and myBMP specialists on the ground.
-What we have now, in 2017, is an incredibly high quality, high yield crop that has climbed its way up the export leader board.
+What we have now, at the time of writing in 2017, is an incredibly high quality, high yield crop that has climbed its way up the export leader board.
 Australia is now the fourth largest exporter of cotton in the world.

-The Australian cotton industry has truly won me over when it comes to the research and scientific methods used to grow cotton as sustainably as possible on our great dry land.
+After much research, and a trip to an Australian cotton farm, myBMP facilities and a local gin, I must say on a whole, the Australian cotton industry has won me over when it comes to the research and scientific methods used to grow cotton as sustainably as possible on our great dry land.
 I spoke to Cotton Australia at length about organic cotton, and this was allegedly trialled in Australia with dismal results.
-Dismal being a much lower (one third lower) yield than conventional cotton and still super thirsty (we don't get a lot of rain here- 70% of the world's organic cotton farms rely on rainwater alone).
+Dismal being a much lower (one third lower) yield than conventional cotton and just as needy for water as any other cotton, keeping in mind that we don't get a lot of green water in Australia (that is rain water).
+Many organic farms around the globe rely solely on rainwater, and this just isn't the ideal place for getting rain.
+So the better approach for Australian cotton farmers was to use the water allocations more wisely with a GMO seed and focus on increasing yields through scientific learning and support.

 What about pesticides?
-Considering that cotton is devouring a staggering 25% of the world's pesticides and 11% of the world's insecticides annually, yet only accounts for around 3% of the planet's agricultural land, there is an identifiable problem.
-In the last decade, Australia has reduced its use of pesticides by 90%, with many crops not being sprayed at all.
+Well, in the last decade, Australia has reduced its use of pesticides by 90%, with many crops not being sprayed at all.
 How is that possible?
-Australian cotton farmers introduce other bugs to the crops, like ladybugs and spiders, to help eat the pests au naturel.
+Australian cotton farmers do some clever pest management, introducing other bugs to the crops, like ladybugs and spiders, to help eat the pests au naturel.
 But really, the main reason for such a dramatic reduction is due to the introduction and refinement of cotton with transgenic traits (proteins lethal to the pests) AKA GM seeds.
 In other words, this is a crop with inbuilt pesticides.
 (Cotton Australia.)

 Personally, I have never been much of a fan of GMO.
-The introduction of the expensive Monsanto owned seeds (Bt cotton) in countries that do not have the support, infrastructure and ongoing commitment to research and development is, quite frankly, dangerous.
-Pests build resistance over time to pesticides, too, so the GM crop does not always result in a low-to-no pesticide usage.
-There is controversy around who is to blame for the horrendous number of Indian cotton farmer suicides since Bt cotton was introduced in India.
-The country did little research prior to launching Bt cotton nation-wide, while in Australia we did 6 years of research before rolling it out commercially.
+The introduction of the expensive Monsanto owned seeds (Bt cotton) in countries that do not have the support, infrastructure and ongoing commitment to research and development is, in my opinion, dangerous.
+Pests build resistance over time to pesticides too, so the GM crop does not always result in a low-to-no pesticide usage.
+Some countries, like India who has a long history of small-holder cotton farming, have struggled with adoption of the seed and it remains controversial amongst some activists.
+However, seemingly, when done correctly with years of prior planning and research before roll-out, it may pay off in the long run.
+I think this is demonstrated well and truly in the Australian approach.

 Cotton is the bread winner, though, and a farmer who grows cotton will make a heck of a lot more money than one who only grows grains or legumes.
-The Australian government does not give cotton farmer subsidies, which is controversial in developed nations, such as the USA, where cotton farmers are given government subsidies and therefore hold an unfair advantage over developing nations who also export cotton.
+The Australian government does not give cotton farmer subsidies, which is controversial in developed nations, such as the USA, where cotton farmers have traditionally been given government subsidies and therefore hold an unfair advantage over developing nations who also export cotton.
 (World Trade Organisation) Australia is, therefore, competing on more of a level playing field in terms of international trade.
-So economically it makes great sense for our farmers, especially as they gain more global recognition for having superior crop quality.
+Economically it makes great sense for our farmers, especially as they gain more global recognition for having superior crop quality.